OceanicJS/Oceanic/CONTRIBUTING.md

 Visit our [Discord](https://discord.gg/xZ4AhdYrf9) when adding features that are not immediately related to Discord's API, and [look at](https://github.com/OceanicJS/Oceanic/pulls) the existing pull requests before opening a new pull request.

 Guidelines:
-* If a pull requestis already opened, regardless if abandoned or otherwise, do not duplicate it.
+* If a pull request is already opened, regardless if abandoned or otherwise, do not duplicate it.
 * If a feature had been rejected previously, do not attempt to suggest it again.
 * An understanding of typescript, types, and how to use these effectively is required for contributing.
 * Pull Requests should always target the `dev` branch.